getify/Functional-Light-JS/manuscript/ch6.md

 ### Intent

 The use of `const` tells the reader of your code that *that* variable will not be reassigned.
-As a signal of intent, `const` is often highly lauded as a welcome addition to JavaScript and universal improvement in code readability.
+As a signal of intent, `const` is often highly lauded as a welcome addition to JavaScript and a universal improvement in code readability.

 In my opinion, this is mostly hype; there's not much substance to these claims.
 I see only the mildest of faint benefit in signaling your intent in this way.
-And when you match that up against decades of precedent around confusion about it implying value immutability, I don't think `const` comes even close to carrying its own weight.
+And when you match that up against decades of precedent around confusion about it implying value immutability, I don't think `const` comes close to carrying its own weight.

-To back up my assertion, let's take a reality check. `const` creates a block scoped variable, meaning that variable only exists in that one localized block:
+To back up my assertion, let's consider scope. `const` creates a block scoped variable, meaning that variable only exists in that one localized block:

 ```js
 // lots of code